 Being more active is one of the most popular New Year’s resolutions.
 Some people vow to achieve this resolution by trying out a new activity.
 Others have a go-to activity, such as swimming or running, but might need a little motivation to get back on track.
 What better way to do that than to refresh your wardrobe so you have something that not only fits comfortably but also makes you look forward to putting it on?
 Whatever your specific resolution might be, this activewear will help motivate you to meet your resolution to stay active this year, no matter what activity you choose.

 Swimming is a fantastic activity to add to your exercise routine.
-Swimming not only tones the entire body but also burns almost as many calories as running.
-But, unlike running, swimming is perfect for people with joint issues, as it provides a low-impact way of exercising in a practically weightless environment.
+Unlike running, swimming is perfect for people with joint issues, as it provides a low-impact way of exercising in a practically weightless environment.
 For swimming, you’ll want a swimsuit that fits comfortably and stays in place as you move through the water.
 You don’t want to be adjusting or tying straps in the middle of a lap, after all.
 Be sure to also get yourself some goggles to protect your eyes from the chlorine, as well as a swim cap to protect your hair and help you more easily glide through the water.

 Running on a treadmill is great exercise, and you can wear pretty much anything that keeps you cool and comfortable.
 But running indoors can get a little boring, and running outside can provide a nice change of scenery and a good dose of fresh air.
 However, the weather can be unpredictable, so if you’re going to take up running outdoors, you’ll want to have attire to keep you cool in summer and warm throughout the fall and winter months.